AmeenAhmed/zepton/README.md

 A small and flexible Javascript library for building user interfaces.

-- Small: All features you expect from a modern framework in a very small package. < 10 kb gzipped.
+- Small: All features you expect from a modern framework in a very small package. < 5 kb minified and gzipped.
 - Flexible: Uses a simple interface.
 Write your components in plain Javascript and build interfaces your own way.
 - No virtual DOM: No compilation, no virtual DOM and a small runtime means your apps are small and fast.